PatrickHechler/primitive-code/README.md

     * `[P2.OFF_NUM]`

 ## not (yet) there/supported
-* support of new commands
-    * MVB, MVW, MVDW
-        * move byte/word/double-word
-            * move on non 64-bit level
-    * JMPAB, JMPSB, JMPSB
-        * jmp all/some/none bits
 * Multi-threading
+    * encapsuling of threads
+    * maby allow overwrite of default interrupts for child threads
-* Multi-progressing
+    * maby thread-groups
-    * execute other programs
+* (Multi-progressing)
+    * only multi-threading currently planned
 * syncronizing/locks
 * sockets
+* execute other programs
+    * already possible when done manually
+        * jump to the main function of the target program
+            * memory is not freed by that way
+            * loaded files with the get interrupt are not unloaded by that way
+    * maby make an own interrupt
+* support for enviroment-variables